SaxyPandaBear/discord-food-bot/README.md

 ### Features

-`$food` is the command invoked in order to interact with this bot.
+`!food` is the command invoked in order to interact with this bot.

-`$food help` prints a description of the bot, as well as lists out options for usage.
+`!food help` prints a description of the bot, as well as lists out options for usage.

-`$food random` picks a random picture of food and posts it to the channel.
+- `!food help [function]` prints a description of the given function, as well as example usage.

-TODO: investigate how difficult it would be to parse through search results.
+`!food random` picks a random picture of food and posts it to the channel.

 TBD